Scanning Centrelink documents using an MFD 111-10010030

 - the MFD cannot read the barcode

 As the system cannot attach these documents to a customer record, there may be delays for the customer.
-Service Officers may also lodge a request to locate the document, resulting in more work for service centres.
+Staff may lodge a Request for document rescan, retrieval or location webform to locate the document.

-To manually classify an image, the Electronic Document Classification Team (EDC):
+To manually classify an image, the Classification Staff:

 - view the image, and